Tesla Referral Code 2026: 1,000 km of Free Supercharging

 How does the Tesla referral programme work?

-Tesla offers a referral programme: each Tesla owner has a personal referral link they can share.
-When someone orders a Tesla via this link, both parties receive benefits.
-Crucial step: the referral link (or Tesla referral code) must be used BEFORE configuring the vehicle on tesla.com — it can't be added after the order.
-The benefit is typically €500 off or 1,000 km of free Supercharging depending on the period and current promotions.
+Tesla offers a referral programme: each Tesla owner has a personal referral link (ts.la/...) they can share.
+When someone orders a new Tesla via this link, both parties win.
+In 2026: the referred buyer receives 1,000 km of free Supercharging on Model 3 and Model Y, or up to €500 in Tesla credits on Model S and Model X; the referrer chooses between €250 in credits or 1,000 km of Supercharging, limited to 10 referrals per calendar year.
+Crucial step: the link must be used BEFORE configuring the vehicle on tesla.com — it can't be added after the order.

 The Tesla range in 2026